 Friends of Inti Wara Yassi (FIWY) is a charity registered in England and Wales (charity registration number: 1124355) that was set up by past volunteers.
 It assists CIWY with overseeing international fundraising and establishing partnerships with other organizations.
 It also plans fundraising events and searches for grants and donations, helping us to obtain the necessary funding for large projects, such as the purchase of land used for Parque Jacj Cuisi.

 Dame Jane Goodall is a renowned primatologist, founder of the Jane Goodall Institute, an appointed United Nations Messenger of Peace and also our Patron.
 Dame Jane Goodall acknowledged CIWY's work when she named one of our co-founders, Juan Carlos Antezana, as one of her animal defence heroes.
 A television special that documented the stories of her five heroes was aired on Discovery Channel in August 2006.

 We are fortunate to have Dame Jane Goodall as a long-time advocate of our work.
 Over the years, she has supported our work and activities.
 It is also through such support that we have been put in contact with many organizations that have helped us grow and develop.

-In 2009 we had the honour of having her in Bolivia and she visited two of our Wildlife Custody Centres (Ambue Ari and Machía).
+In 2009 we had the honour of having her in Bolivia and she visited two of our Wildlife Sanctuaries (Ambue Ari and Machía).
 We shared some special and unforgettable moments during her visit and she filled us with inspiration.